SMS Seeadler (1915): Leutnant Kling and the remaining crew

 On Mopelia, the remaining 58 crew of SMS Seeadler that were left behind by Luckner heard of his arrest on the ship's radio.
 A small French schooner Lutece, of 126 tons, anchored outside the reef, lured to the island by the idea of salvaging the wreckage of the Seeadler.
 The Germans were able to board and seize the ship, its crew left with the other POWs on the island.
 On 5 September 1917, they set sail for South America after renaming the ship Fortuna.
 They sailed to Easter Island as Fortuna, arriving on 4 October and running aground there, after which they were interned by the Chilean authorities.

 POWs left behind

-After being abandoned by Lt Kling when they sailed off on the Fortuna, the master of the 14th ship SMS Seeadler sank, the A. B. Johnson, Captain Smith, then took the remaining open boat from Seeadler.
+After being abandoned by Leutnant Alfred Kling when they sailed off on the Fortuna, the master of the 14th ship SMS Seeadler sank, the A. B. Johnson, Captain Smith, then took the remaining open boat from Seeadler.
 He set off from Mopelia with three other American seamen, and sailed 1,600 km to Pago Pago, arriving on 4 October 1917, where they were finally able to inform the authorities of the activities of Seeadler and arrange for the rescue of the other 44 sailors left stranded on Mopelia.